GJComber/Tanggram_CaseStudy/README.md

 ## Results

-Tanngram has under 25 employees and makes under $1m/pa. profits currently, but these have approximately doubled  each financial year in the first two years which is promising
+Tanngram has under 25 employees and makes under $1m p.a. profits currently, but these have approximately doubled  each financial year in the first two years which is promising

 Customers have earnt over $1m in rewards points to go towards their investments which demonstrates the potential for this market strategy

 It is expected that wealthtech startups will develop an increasing marketshare, as the millennials continue to control more and more of the economy.

-What’s similar about all of these innovative money management startups?
-They’re smooth, intuitive for the digitally native consumer, and feature sleek branding and a great user experience while being mobile-friendly.
+There is a  similarity between all of these innovative money management startups.
+It is that they’re smooth, intuitive for the digitally native consumer, and feature sleek branding and a great user experience while being mobile-friendly.

 ---

 ## Some key Metrics

 Wealth Management firms use funds under management as the key metric.
-Other metrics include acquisition, profitability, marketing value and technical.
+Other metrics include acquisition, profitability and marketing value.

 Since its official launch in April 2020, the platform has  accumulated $10 million in funds under management.
 They have reported attracting some 70,000 users and all without any marketing spend.
 Not huge figures but relatively strong for their size and time in the market.